2 Days in Budapest Itinerary – The Ideal Itinerary for Budapest in Hungary

 Where to Stay in Budapest

-See the list of accommodations options below for every budget:
+See the list of accommodation options below for every budget:

 Hot tip for sightseeing in Budapest: If you plan to use public transit during your stay in Budapest, you should purchase the Budapest Card, which offers FREE transit rides plus free access to 17 museums and discounts on many sightseeing attractions.
 Get your Budapest Card here.

-And use the Rome2Rio app for directions on public transport.
+And use the Rome2Rio app to get directions on public transport.

 What to eat in Budapest Hungary?

-There are a few typical Hungarian dishes you might want to try while in Budapest.
+You might want to try a few typical Hungarian dishes while in Budapest.

-• GulyĆ”s (Goulash) – That ONE dish you must try, it doesn’t get more Hungarian.
+Gulyás (Goulash) – That ONE dish you must try; it doesn’t get more Hungarian.

 Budapest Nightlife – Where to go for a drink (Budapest Ruin Bars)

-What are ruins bars?
-There are makeshift bars that popped up in the decayed and run-down pre-war buildings.
+What are ruin bars?
+They are makeshift bars that popped up in decayed and run-down pre-war buildings.
 They were then furnished with op-shop and second-hand bits and pieces to create a unique artsy atmosphere.

 Szimpla Kert – The one and only.
 You probably can’t go to any other bars before you come here.

-Instant-Fogas Complex – Former dental office turned into a nightlife complex.
-So more than just a bar, in fact, there are 7 venues here to choose from.
-Garden bar Kert or Wine bar Liebling are both great choices.
+Instant-Fogas Complex—This former dental office has been turned into a nightlife complex.
+So, it is more than just a bar.
+There are seven venues here to choose from.
+Garden bar Kert and Wine bar Liebling are both great choices.

 Mazel Tov – A few people have mentioned this one.
 It’s more upmarket with a Middle Eastern twist… think meze and cocktails.